tigerwill90/book-app-java-servlet-ejb-jpa_jpql/README.md

-# Simple library web app - Java EE 8 - Servlet
+# Simple library web app - Java EE - Servlet with EJB and JPA_JPQL

-This is a simple library application, using java EE 8, Servlet, JSP and OpenJPA with TomEE
+This is a simple library application, using java EE, Servlet, JSP and OpenJPA on TomEE.

 #### Getting Started